 - Informing BFI and FAN audience development policy, as well as policy developments within the UK film sector more generally.

 - Supporting cultural leadership roles of the BFI Film Hub lead organisations.

 - Facilitating BFI Film Hub members to develop activities and services based on research.

 - Helping existing funded initiatives in the creative industries and digital economy by informing their understanding of audiences (market) and the potential for specialised film, as well as supporting their development/incubation of new services and activities.

 Impact Workshops and Activities

-- We will present panel sessions at the This Way Up: Exhibition Innovation Conference in 2018 and 2019 to engage with the film community.
+- Year Two – The project team held impact workshops to present the project’s initial findings and presented the research in a panel sessions at the This Way Up: Exhibition Innovation Conference in 2018 to engage with the film community.

 - Year Three – The project team undertook Delphi workshops and surveys with stakeholders to develop a set of policy recommendations.